simon-nguyen-goldenowl/test-webflow/TOSJP.md

     services by the Merchant Member.
 We will refer all Customer Members to the relevant Merchant Member for these purposes.

-12. In the event that we receive a Reversal Instruction from a Merchant Member in respect of any order by a Customer Member, we shall process the Reversal transaction, as follows:
+11. In the event that we receive a Reversal Instruction from a Merchant Member in respect of any order by a Customer Member, we shall process the Reversal transaction, as follows:

     a.
-Within two business days of sending to Pace a Reversal Instruction, a Merchant Member shall refund Pace by paying the relevant amount by telegraphic bank transfer to Pace's nominated bank account;
+Within 2 business days of sending to Pace a Reversal Instruction, a Merchant Member shall refund Pace by paying the relevant amount by telegraphic bank transfer to Pace's nominated bank account;